mkozachok/gatsby-site/content/blog/gatsbyjs-site/gatsbyjs-site.md

 ---
 title: GatsbyJS
 date: "2020-01-12"
-description: Build blog that you will love
+description: Build blog that you will love with gatsby
 tags:
   - gatsbyjs
 category: Coding